LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Normally, when a layer intercepts a given Vulkan command, it will call down the instance or device chain as needed.
 The loader and all layer libraries that participate in a call chain cooperate to ensure the correct sequencing of calls from one entity to the next.
-This group effort for call cahin sequencing is hereinafter referred to as disitributed dispatch.
+This group effort for call chain sequencing is hereinafter referred to as disitributed dispatch.
 In distributed dispatch, since each layer is responsible for properly calling the next entity in the device or instance chain, a dispatch mechanism is required for all Vulkan